jvmakine/shine/readme.md

 #### Structures

 Structures are used to combine several valuesinto a single value.
 These values can then be accessed with the dot operator.
-The structure is declared as a function parameter list without a body.
+The structure is declared with type declaration operator "::" and consists of ordered list of fields.

 ```
-Person = (age: int, height, weight)
+Person :: (age: int, height, weight)
 p = Person(38, 1.73, 60.0)
 p.weight
 ```